swiftlang/swift-evolution/proposals/NNNN-advanced-observation-tracking.md

 Some of these behaviors have been existing and under evaluation by SwiftUI itself, and the API shapes exposed here apply lessons learned from that usage.

-The two major, top-level interfaces added are a new `withObservationTracking` method that takes an `options` parameter and a `withContinuousObservation` that provides a callback with behavior similar to the `Observations` API.
+The two major, top-level interfaces added are a new `withObservationTracking` method that takes an `options` parameter and a `withContinuousObservationTracking` that provides a callback with behavior similar to the `Observations` API.

 ```swift
 public func withObservationTracking<Result: ~Copyable, Failure: Error>(